-- 1. Ensure that both of the optics lock-down screws are loosened so that the optics will move freely. - Looking through the alignment mirror at both the alignment gun sight and reflector simultaneously, locate the position of the reflector in the optical sight.
+- 1. Ensure that both of the optics lock-down screws are loosened so that the optics will move freely. - 2.
+Looking through the alignment mirror at both the alignment gun sight and reflector simultaneously, locate the position of the reflector in the optical sight.
 Note that initially this step will require some practice.
-An orange sticky label is supplied, which may be temporarily mounted next to the reflector to aid initial location if the distance between the reflector and the detector is large. - Once the reflector has been located, begin to adjust both the horizontal and vertical alignment knobs so that the reflector becomes centred in the alignment mirror.
+An orange sticky label is supplied, which may be temporarily mounted next to the reflector to aid initial location if the distance between the reflector and the detector is large. - 3.
+Once the reflector has been located, begin to adjust both the horizontal and vertical alignment knobs so that the reflector becomes centred in the alignment mirror.
 Caution: If the optics are incorrectly aligned in this step, it will not be possible to proceed with the next step.

-Note that the coarse alignment procedure will not give accurate alignment.
+Note that the alignment gun site does not give an accurate alignment.
 It is sufficient only as a starting point for the next step.
-On completion of the fine adjustment procedure, the alignment gun sight may not appear to be centred on the reflector.
+On completion of the fine adjustment procedure, the alignment gun site may not appear to be centred on the reflector.